gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 are divided into 16x16 blocks and simple ME and Intra DC predictions are performed.
 The inter and intra prediction residuals are used in the calculations of the prediction distortion but not processed through transform/quantization steps.
-The collected data includes: Intra error (distortion), Inter error (distortion), coded error (distortion) of the best mode, percentage of Inter blocks, percentage of zero motion blocks, and information about motion vectors.
+The collected data includes the Intra error (distortion) and coded error (distortion) of the best mode.
 The coded error of each mini-GoP or GoP is used in the final pass to allocate the rate for each section of the clip.
-Note that the results from the IPP pass can be used in other decision-making steps, such as the dynamic GoP decisions, in the subsequent encode pass.
 The calculated data is stored in *FRAME_STATS* per block and then converted to *FIRSTPASS_STATS* per frame in *update_firstpass_stats()*.